Mela13076/Web103-PreWork/README.md

 # WEB103 Prework - *CreatorVerse*

-Submitted by: Amelia Trevino
+Submitted by: **Amelia Trevino**

-About this web app: This website allows users to add their favorite creators such as gamers, streamers, content creators, and more!
+About this web app: This website allows users to add their favorite creators such as gamers, streamers, content creators, and more to a database.
+User can view all creators on file, visit their individual sites, and discover more about the creator.

-Time spent: **5** hours
+Time spent: **8** hours

 ## Required Features